MaskingTechnology/jitar/documentation/04_basic_features.md

 }
 ```

-The same can de done for the ``sayHi`` procedure.
+The same can be done for the ``sayHi`` procedure.
 In the ``sayBoth`` procedure we simply create a new ``Person`` object and pass it to the other procedures.
 When running this example segmented on a cluster, the ``Person`` object will be transported between the nodes.

 {:.filename}
 src/greetings/sayBoth.ts